-Hi-Speed USB 2.0 and FireWire 6-Port Hub for Mac mini
+Hi-Speed USB 2.0 and FireWire 6-Port Hub for Mac mini full review

 I love my Mac mini, except for one thing: its paucity of USB and FireWire ports.
 It has just one FireWire port, which means that if I want to connect more than one FireWire device, I have to daisy-chain them – assuming those devices offer multiple FireWire ports themselves.
 And with only two USB ports, once I've plugged in my keyboard, I'm down to one port for peripherals (and USB devices generally don't provide multiple ports for daisy-chaining).